all4s3c/EMOBILITYDSML/README.md

 Anas Motii, Mahmoud ELHamlaoui, Robert Basmadjian

-# Running the DSML4EMOBILITY Project
+# Running the EMOBILITYDSML Project

-This guide walks you through the steps to run the **DSML4EMOBILITY** project from GitHub using Eclipse and the Sirius plugin.
+This guide walks you through the steps to run the **EMOBILITYDSML** project from GitHub using Eclipse and the Sirius plugin.

 ## Prerequisites
 - **Obeo Designer**: [Download here](https://www.obeodesigner.com/en/download).
 Or,